top of page

 Clicks

 When someone sees your ad and clicks on it, Google Ads counts that as a click.
-This isn’t the same as a landing page visit, though, because some users will bounce from your site before it loads.
+A click can be counted when the ad, sitelinks, image, video, etc. This isn’t exactly the same as a website visit, though, because it could be a click on directions or your phone number.

 Even then, clicks are a helpful metric because they show how interesting your ads are to users.
-If you have a lot of impressions and no clicks, for example, that means you need to rework your Google Ads copy so they encourage people to click.
+If you have a lot of impressions and no clicks, for example, that means you need to rework your ad copy so they encourage people to click.

 Clickthrough Rate (CTR)